vaasu2002/Hash-Table-Internal/README.md

 # Hash Tables Internals:
+#### Variable lookups, class are also inmplemented using hash-tables.
 Hashtables are used as building blocks of language runtimes.
 For example, when we define a class with members and functions and call something like box.put(), the language runtime needs to figure out:
 - which object box refers to,